Zeioth/hyprshotgun/README.md

     yay -S hyprshotgun

 For other distros you can clone this repository.
-You will need the next dependencies.
+In this case you need the next dependencies.

 ``` sh
 grim slurp grimblast